 Read Sam Webb’s account of visiting the 1944 Tate exhibition of prefabs with his father, that inspired him to become an architect.

 Please visit our History page to find out how the Burt Committee viewed prefabs and prefabrication as the solution to the housing crisis, and listen to an extract of Churchill’s famous speech read by Neil Titley, actor.

 Prefabs were built round a central core, or service unit, supplying utilities to the kitchen, toilet and bathroom, designed by the Ministry of Works.
 For many people the modern conveniences and spacious design of the prefab was a huge leap in quality of life.
-Prefabs did not look like inter-war British houses, but more like American houses, so many thought they were American in design.
-Some American prefabs were imported, but the majority were British designed and built.
-The Burt Committee visited the Tennessee Valley Authority, and drew inspiration from the temporary towns set up to house workers and their families employed in the hydro-electric dam projects.
+The Burt Committee visited the Tennessee Valley Authority, and drew inspiration from the temporary towns of bungalows set up to house workers and their families employed in the hydro-electric dam projects.